International Exlibris Congress 2020

 fee (but without similar reduction in the smaller fee for any accompanying spouse/friend).

-These conditions cannot yet be stated.
+These conditions cannot yet be stated in full.
 They will appear here once arrangements with the host college have been

 finalised.
 Terms will include the following matters:

-1. The Bookplate Society will act as agent on behalf of the host college for the collection of accommodation charges.
+The Bookplate Society is willing, if necessary, to act as agent on behalf of the host college for the collection of accommodation charges.

 2. The amounts of the standard participation fee, the accompanying spouse/friend fee, and the accommodation charges will be confirmed nearer the time.
 Organisers need to